 4. Market Analysis

 Target Audience & Segments Who specifically will use or pay for this software?
 Individuals, SMEs, large enterprises, or a specific industry?
+Artists, producers, and mixers of all size

 Market Size & Trends Estimate the total market potential.
 Cite any relevant statistics or reports indicating growth or demand in this sector.
+[Brad – I have no sense whatsoever on this.
+If I absolutely had to guess, I would likely base it on the annual revenue of another subscription service used by music created: maybe +/- 50% of Ableton’s annual revenue? (i.e., around $30M?)]

 Customer Needs & Behaviors Summarize how your potential customers typically make purchasing decisions or discover new software solutions.
+At present, they use attorneys or do it themselves

 5. Competitive Landscape